pnp/sp-dev-solutions/solutions/ModernSearch/react-search-refiners-renderer/README.md

 ## Summary
 This sample is an example on how to use custom code renderers in the react-search-refiners project.
 Custom code renderers lets you render the search results from a react-search-refiners webpart in your own way, with whatever tools you prefer.
 Typically, you will use SPFx Application Customizers to mount these renderers, but you may also use SPFx Webparts.
 This sample contains a SPFx Application Customizer which uses React and Office-UI-Fabric-React to render the search results.
+This package containes two seperate rendereres: a basic renderer and a persona renderer for rendering searches after people.

 <p align="center">
   <img src="./img/coderenderer.gif"/>